 which is rescued in

-ActiveModel::Serializer::Reflection#build_association
+ActiveModel::Serializer::Reflection#build_association which

 sets the association value directly: